aaronik/aaronik.com/src/content/post/01-when-event-sourcing.md

 5. **Your Team Can Adapt to New Patterns**

-    Event sourcing is a less familiar pattern, and there are initial stumbling blocks that can be costly down the road.
+    Event sourcing is a less familiar pattern to many, and there are initial stumbling blocks that can be costly down the road.
 Be sure to follow best practices from the get-go.
 Somebody experienced in event sourcing architecture keeping track of the implementation is highly recommended.

 ## What is Event Sourcing?

 Event Sourcing is a data storage pattern. **Instead of storing only the current state, it records every individual change as an event.** These events, when combined, represent the current state.
 The current state can be reconstructed by processing all recorded events.

-At its core, event sourcing is about modeling your data as a series of "things that happened" rather than just storing the current state.
+At its core, event sourcing is about modeling your data as a _series of events_ rather than just storing the current state.
 As one of our engineering leads puts it,

 > "An event is simply something that happened." -- Kurtis